BlueWaterTurtle/ScannerProjectV1/README.md

+Depricated: I'm reworking this functionality in Java(scannerprojectV2).
+Both projects may actually become redundant if the new WMS rolls out soon.
+I'll focus on other projects for the time being.
+This one is doing it's job in production for now.
+I can continue to support the live deployments until I see where our roll out path takes us.

 I've figured out how to rename files and successfully added the code.
 Now I need to figure out how to duplicate and name the file.
 I'll have to do this in a new directory as the "waves" directory will trigger the "rename" code if I add anything to it.

 This script will pull information from a scanned image and add that as a pdf to the "finished Waves" folder, using the information decoded from the barcode to name the document